pact-foundation/docs.pact.io/website/docs/recipes/kafka.md

                   .toPact();
 }
 ```
-And there was our change: the metadata has been changed to match that of a schema registry compliant JSON message.
+And there was our change: `.withMetadata(Map.of("contentType", "application/vnd.schemaregistry.v1+json"))` The metadata has been changed to match that of a schema registry compliant JSON message.
 This is significant - Pact will now be aware of the need for those 5 magic bytes mentioned earlier.
 We can now write our test.
 First, lets add a few constants and a field:
 ```
 private static final String TOPIC_NAME = "myKafkaTopic";
 private static final boolean FAIL_UNKNOWN_PROPERTIES = true;